ecpro/HibernateTutorial/src/main/resources/static/notes.md

 No EntityManager with actual transaction available for current thread Exception : Mark Class as transactional

-Whenevery you are making any change in db it will always go under a transaction.
+Whenever you are making any change in db it will always go under a transaction.

 ***When does hibernate sends updates to database ?***